Daphne-Bohm/clone-lush/README.md

 ## Motivation

-Learning to use Github.
-Programming a real life website.
+Learning to use Github and cloning a real life website.